Riccardo Comin

 Biographic Sketch

 Riccardo Comin joined MIT as an Assistant Professor of Physics in July 2016.
 He completed his undergraduate studies at the Universita’ degli Studi di Trieste in Italy, where he also obtained a M.Sc. in Physics in 2009.
-Later, he pursued doctoral studies at the University of British Columbia, Canada, earning a PhD in 2013.
-Since 2014 he is an NSERC postdoctoral fellow at the University of Toronto.
+Later, he pursued doctoral studies at the University of British Columbia, earning a PhD in 2013, and subsequently, he has been an NSERC postdoctoral fellow at the University of Toronto.
+In 2019, he was named the Class of 1947 Career Development Associate Professor of Physics, and was promoted to associate professor in 2021.

 Awards & Honors